 I completely agree that the unprecedented threat of the COVID-19 pandemic reminded us how vital our health and care system is to all of us.
 I want to assure you that the NHS will always be free at the point of use, and any proposed reforms will aim to continue to improve the quality of these services and patient outcomes.

 As we build back better from this pandemic, it is right and necessary that our health and care services are at the forefront.
 The pandemic underlined not only the dedication and skill of those in this sector, but also the necessity of a broader, more integrated health and care system.
-I welcome the intention to develop more joined up, integrated care between the NHS, Local Government and other partners including the voluntary and community sector, which will be vital in tackling the factors that affect the long-term sustainability of patient services.
-The Bill will make permanent some of the innovations we have seen as a result of the pandemic.
-I understand that these proposed reforms will also include proper accountability mechanisms, and give patients and the public the confidence that they are receiving the best care from their healthcare system.
+I welcome the intention to develop more integrated care between the NHS, Local Government and other partners including the voluntary and community sector, which will be vital in tackling the factors that affect the long-term sustainability of patient services.
+The Bill will make permanent some of the innovations brought about by the pandemic.
+I understand that these proposed reforms will also include proper accountability mechanisms and give patients and the public the confidence that they are receiving the best care from their healthcare system.

-The Bill includes proposals to give local people, local clinicians and NHS organisations more control over the way health and care services are delivered.
+The Bill also includes proposals to give local people, local clinicians and NHS organisations more control over the way health and care services are delivered.
 However, in a democracy, the public and Parliament, rightly, expect to be able to hold to account the decision makers who oversee the health system and the performance of the NHS, so I welcome measures in the Bill to allow for this.
 Importantly, I am assured that individual clinical decisions are explicitly exempt from the scope of the powers for the Secretary of State.

 The reforms set out in the Bill are vital to help our NHS build back better from the COVID-19 pandemic.
-Those in the system are telling Ministers that they are ready to implement the reforms and there should be no delay, and so, while I appreciate the concerns raised on this and will bear these in mind, I am satisfied that now is the right time to proceed.
+Those in the system are telling Ministers that they are ready to implement the reforms and there should be no delay, and so, while I appreciate the concerns raised and will bear these in mind, I am satisfied that now is the right time to proceed.